-Within the scope of the Program-orientated funding III of the Helmholtz Association research on the subject of “decommissioning of nuclear facilities” is carried out by the department “Decommissioning of Conventional and Nuclear Buildings” of the TMB institute.
+Within the scope of the Program-orientated funding IV of the Helmholtz Association research on the subject of “decommissioning of nuclear facilities” is carried out by the department “Decommissioning of Conventional and Nuclear Buildings” of the TMB institute.

 Research scope and objective at TMB

 As a result of the German energy transition, technical innovations are required as quickly as possible in order to be able to guarantee the safe decommissioning of nuclear facilities.
 Research goals in this area within POF IV focus on the development of automation and remote handling technologies with the aim of: